 PennDOT Reduces Speed Limits on Area Roadways

-Due to the severity of the winter storm, PennDOT is temporarily reducing the speed limit on two roadways in the District 10 region.
+Due to the snowstorm hitting the region, PennDOT is temporarily reducing the speed limit on roadways in the region.

 PennDOT is urging motorists to avoid unnecessary travel but those who must head out will see speeds reduced to 45 mph on the following highways: